-- Documentation efficiencies granted by DU or Loan Product Advisor for loans receiving an "Ineligible" purchase decision: - Allowed when the only reason for the ineligible purchase decision is the absence of firsttime home buyers on the loan. - Are not accepted when the loan receives an ineligible purchase decision for any other reason.
-Documentation requirements for a manual underwrite apply. - A minimum one month's bank statement is required when Arch MI requires reserves and reserves are not being required by DU or Loan Product Advisor. - Fannie Mae Refi PlusTM, DU[®] Refi PlusTM, or Freddie Mac Relief Refinance MortgageSM loans submitted for new insurance as a rate/term refinance must follow the manual underwriting documentation requirements.
-(When Arch MI insures the existing loan it is recommended these loans be submitted via Arch MI's HARP program.)
+- Documentation efficiencies granted by DU or Loan Product Advisor for loans receiving an "Ineligible" purchase decision: - Allowed when the only reason for the ineligible purchase decision is the absence of first-time home buyers on the loan. - Are not accepted when the loan receives an ineligible purchase decision for any other reason.
+Documentation requirements for a manual underwrite apply. - A minimum one month's bank statement is required when Arch MI requires reserves and reserves are not being required by DU or Loan Product Advisor. - Fannie Mae Refi PlusTM, DU® Refi PlusTM or High Loan-to-Value Refinance Option loans and Freddie Mac Relief Refinance Mortgage SM or Enhanced Relief Refinance Mortgage loans submitted for new insurance as a rate/term refinance must follow the manual underwriting documentation requirements.
+(When Arch MI insures the existing loan it is recommended these loans be submitted as a modification to the existing certificate to Arch MI's Servicing department.)